Horizontal Kakeya maximal operators in finite Heisenberg groups: Exact exponents and applications: Discussions and examples

-In the remaining range, where $|\Omega_2|\gtrsim q^2$, but each individual slice $|\Lambda_k|$ is much smaller than $q^2$, one must exploit how the different $\mu$-slices overlap inside $E$.
+In the remaining range, where $|\Omega_2'|\gtrsim q^2$, but each individual slice $|\Lambda_k|$ is much smaller than $q^2$, one must exploit how the different $\mu$-slices overlap inside $E$.
 Equivalently, one needs a mechanism that controls cross-incidences between the families of lines with $\mu=k$ and $\mu=k'$ for $k\neq k'$.
 This is the point at which the basepoint-avoidance constraint may provide additional structure not visible in the usual affine formulation.

-We will expand the discussion in the next arXiv revision.
+{\bf Acknowledgement.} D. T. Tran would like to thank the Vietnam Institute for Advanced Study in Mathematics (VIASM) for its warm hospitality and excellent research environment, where part of this work was completed during his stay.
+A.P. is a member of the Istituto Nazionale di Alta Matematica (INdAM), Gruppo Nazionale per l'Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA), and is supported by the University of Trento and the INdAM-GNAMPA 2025 Project \emph{Structure of sub-Riemannian hypersurfaces in Heisenberg groups}, CUP ES324001950001.